lawkwok101/weigh-my-luggage-js/README.md

 # Weigh My Luggage
 Simply, this is a handy tool to weigh your luggage.
 The tool subtracts your body weight from the scale weight.

-I recently needed to pack up my life and move to another country.
-I used the weighing method of standing on a scale while holding a piece of luggage, then subtracing my body weight.
-At the time, I created an Excel file to keep track of weights and automatically subtract my body weight.
-This app is a user friendly version that anyone can use.
+Determining luggage weight using a scale is straightforward: stand on a scale while holding a piece of luggage, then subtract your body weight.
+However, when you are trying to keep multiple pieces of luggage underweight and constantly rearranging items, it can be hard to keep track of all the numbers.
+This tool clearly shows you which bags are overweight and which bags have room so you don't pay for for overweight bag fees again.

 ## Demo
 Try it for yourself and use it before travelling!